When you make an online report

 - We do not have access to personal data.
 Your IP address, details of the computer you are using or your location is never recorded.

-- Recently, we upgraded the online protection in our reporting pages using the Tor network.
+- We use the Tor network to anonymise your report.
 This means that the report you submit passes through a minimum of three different global servers or nodes, each providing a separate layer of encryption before the report reaches its destination.
 Therefore, what is being transmitted cannot be intercepted, modified or read and the source of the document received cannot be backtracked.

 - No caller ID on the call centre telephones (i.e. no phone number shown)